kubeflow/examples/e2e/README.md

 Kube Volume Manager is a utility that can seed replicas of datasets across nodes.

 ```
-#TODO how to install from a git url
+#TODO how to install from a git url, fix namespace
 helm install helm-charts/kube-volume-controller/ -n kvc --wait
 ```